Issuer Authentication Methods with TLS Protect Datacenter¶

 Security Considerations

 The umask ensures that the file has read-only permissions for the current user.
-If needed, adjust the file permissions so that only the Firefly user can read the credentials.
+If needed, adjust the file permissions so that only the Issuer user can read the credentials.

-Below is an example bootstrap configuration file that can be passed to Firefly to read the credentials from a YAML file named firefly-credentials.yaml
+Below is an example bootstrap configuration file that can be passed to Issuer to read the credentials from a YAML file named firefly-credentials.yaml

 .